Vishwashgowda/StudentHub/README.md

 ->Secure and collaborative platform for students.

-This repository contains the codebase for the website's frontend, backend, and other core components, developed collaboratively by a team of students.
+This repository contains the codebase for the website's frontend, backend, and other core components, developed collaboratively by our team.